Joshua Casteel: Becoming a conscientious objector

 In October 2004, Casteel interrogated "a self-professed jihadist" from Saudi Arabia.
 Casteel later described his encounter "with the prisoner as almost mystical, an apotheosis."
 When Casteel asked the Saudi prisoner "why he'd come to Iraq to kill" the jihadist turned the tables and asked Casteel, "Why did you come to Iraq to kill?"
 He further claimed that Casteel failed to "follow Christ to pray for those who persecute you, or pray for your enemies" and "to turn the other cheek, to love those who hate you."
-The experience provoked a spiritual crisis in Casteel leading him to apply for conscientious objector status.
+The experience provoked a spiritual crisis in Casteel leading him to apply for conscientious objector (CO) status.

-After Casteel applied for conscientious objector status, he was assigned to guarding a burn pit.
+After Casteel applied for CO status, he was assigned to guarding a burn pit.
 He left Iraq and returned to Iowa in January 2005.
-Six months after applying, the Army approved his application as a conscientious objector and granted him an honorable discharge in May 2005.
+Six months after applying, the Army approved his application as a CO and granted him an honorable discharge in May 2005.

 Post-army career

 Casteel graduated from the University of Iowa in 2008 with a dual master of fine arts degree in playwriting and non-fiction writing.
 He was enrolled at the University of Chicago's Divinity School in 2010.
+Casteel converted from Pentecostalism to the Anglo-Catholic form of Anglicanism before eventually converting to Roman Catholicism.
 As a public speaker on religious and political matters, Casteel addressed audiences in the US, Ireland, Sweden, Italy and the UK.

 He was an active member of Iraq Veterans Against the War.
 Casteel was featured in the documentary films Iraq for Sale: The War Profiteers and Soldiers of Conscience.

 In 2019, a Smithsonian article entitled "The Priest of Abu Ghraib" profiled Casteel and discussed his theological struggles while interrogating Muslim prisoners in Iraq.
 The author, Jennifer Percy, met Casteel in 2009 when they were classmates in the Iowa Writers' Workshop.